shin-mashita/drink-detect/README.md

 These are projects/assignments made by Cedric Encarnacion for compliance in EE197Z at UP-EEEI.

 ## Contents
-1. Object Detection on Drinks Dataset using RetinaNet with Resnet50 Backbone
+1. <a href="https://github.com/shin-mashita/drink-detect/tree/main/drinks_detection">Object Detection on Drinks Dataset using RetinaNet with Resnet50 Backbone</a>
-2. Transformer-based Keyword Spotting System
+2. <a href="https://github.com/shin-mashita/drink-detect/tree/main/transformer_based_kws">Transformer-based Keyword Spotting System</a>